 |Career Titles||Healthcare Administrator||Medical Records Director|

-|Required Education||Bachelor's degree; MHA for senior level positions||MHA for senior level positions|
+|Required Education||Bachelor's degree; MHA for senior level positions||Postsecondary non-degree award; MHA for senior level positions|

 Source: *U.S. Bureau of Labor Statistics

 MHA graduates typically work in careers overseeing the business, clerical and financial aspects of medical care.
 They generally supervise other healthcare employees, ensuring that medical, legal, ethical or financial goals and regulations are met.
 A master's degree in a health administration field can lead to careers like healthcare administration or health information management.

 Healthcare administrators are in charge of healthcare providers' business and office operations.
 They can be employed by private medical practices, hospitals, healthcare networks or insurance companies.

 According to the U.S. Bureau of Labor Statistics (BLS), the healthcare administration field includes executive positions.
 Healthcare administrators working for hospitals and doctors' offices can work as chief executive officers, overseeing operations for the entire company.
 The BLS indicates that a master's degree may be appropriate preparation for these positions.
 Workers in lower-level positions can fulfill a variety of administrative roles, from record keeping to reception duties.

 According to the BLS, the median yearly salary for medical and health services managers was $99,730 as of May 2018.
 The BLS reports that pharmaceutical and medicine manufacturing companies were the highest-paying employer of health administrators in May 2018, with individuals working in this capacity earning median annual salaries of $221,290.